 2023 Range Rover Sport Unveiled, Coming to Australia

 The Range Rover Sport was responsible for creating its own segment.
 While we’d seen SUVs with big engines before, none had the sporty driving characteristics of the Sport and it became so popular over the years that every auto manufacturer had no choice but to throw their hat in the ring to experiment with what Range Rover created.
 Have they succeeded?
 Yes, and then some.
-2020 LEXUS LC 500 Limited to Only 100 Examples like the Aston Martin DBX, Lamborghini URUS, and Porsche Cayenne Turbo GT took what the Range Rover Sport created and ran with it to become a category of their own – super SUVs.
+Vehicles like the Aston Martin DBX, Lamborghini URUS, and Porsche Cayenne Turbo GT took what the Range Rover Sport created and ran with it to become a category of their own – super SUVs.

 So where does that leave Range Rover Sport?